miamatriarx/miamatriarx/.github/ISSUE_TEMPLATE/other.md

 ---

-Thank you for taking the time to report a bug.
-Before creating a new issue have a look at the existing [issues](https://github.com/miamatriarx/miamatriarx/issues) to make sure you don't create a duplicate issue, otherwise rather contribute to the existing issue.
+Have a look at the existing [issues](https://github.com/miamatriarx/miamatriarx/issues) to prevent duplicate issues.

 **What is the issue?**
 Provide detail about your issue.